hydro-project/hydroflow/book/example_7_echo_server.md

 The second pipeline is a simple `for_each` to print the messages received at the server.

 The third and final pipeline constructs a response `EchoMsg` with the local timestamp copied in.
-It then pipes the result into a sink operator we have not seen before, [`dest_sink_serde()`](./surface_ops.gen.md#dest_sink_serde).
-This is a sink operator like `dest_sink`, but for network streams.
+It then pipes the result into a `dest_XXX` operator—the first that we've seen!
+A dest is the opposite of a `source_XXX` operator: it can go at the end of a pipeline and sends data out on a tokio channel.
+The specific operator used here is [`dest_sink_serde()`](./surface_ops.gen.md#dest_sink_serde).
+This is a dest operator like `dest_sink`, but for network streams.
 It takes a `UdpSink` as an argument, and requires a particular input type: a stream of `(T, SocketAddr)` pairs where `T` is some type that implements the `Serialize` and `Deserialize` traits, and `SocketAddr` is the network address of the destination.
 In this case, `T` is once again `EchoMsg`, and the `SocketAddr` is the address of the client that sent the original message.

 The remaining line of code runs the server.
 The `run_async()` function is a method on the `Hydroflow` type.
 It is an async function, so we append `.await` to the call.
 The program will block on this call until the server is terminated.
 ## client.rs